cybertooth-io/ember-data-bootstrap3-forms/README.md

 - Ember.js v2.18 or above
 - Ember CLI v2.13 or above
+- Node.js v8 or above

-- Ember Data - the `twbs-errors-alert` & `twbs-form-group` components depend on Ember Data's modeling of errors.
+* Ember Data - the `twbs-errors-alert` & `twbs-form-group` components depend on Ember Data's modeling of errors.
-- You should have Bootstrap 3.x
+* You should have Bootstrap 3.x

 ## Installation